Momentum-Team-15/django-freeshelf-pair-version-BitGitMart/README.md

 #### Stretch for Goal 4

-- Show the number of times a resource has been favorited on its entry .
+- Show the number of times a resource has been favorited on its entry.

 ### 🌶 Spicy Features